wvdtoorn/corridor/README.md

 pip install .
 ```

-After that the repository is not need anymore.
+After that the repository is not needed anymore.
 For a development
 setup do an _editable_ installation instead and keep the repository:

 ```bash